 Study, research, and instruction in sacred music of Britain and Canada from the foundation of the Church of England (1549) to the present, including: anthems, canticles, communion settings and hymns of the Tudor, Stuart, Restoration, and Hanoverian dynasties; the rise of Methodism and its influence on hymnody; romanticism and sentimentality of the Victorian era; the Oxford Movement and its influence on liturgical music; the English Hymnal and its influence; and post-World War II experimentation.
 Prerequisite: CM660.

-Music Education
+Music education

-Frank Abrahams (chair), Lucy Carroll, Eric Haltmeier, Lynnel Joy Jenkins, John McDonnell, Thomas Parente, Satoko Robert, Patrick Schmidt, Patricia Thel.
+Frank Abrahams (chair), Ellen Abrahams, Eric Haltmeier, Lynnel Joy Jenkins (on leave 2005-2006), Nicholas McBride, Thomas Parente (on leave, Fall 2005), Patrick Schmidt, Patricia Thel.

 Music Education major: undergraduate